pragmint/open-practices/resources/tech/otel/alibaba-opentelemetry-journey.md

-# OTel in Practice: Alibaba’s OpenTelemetry Journey
+# OTel in Practice: Alibaba's OpenTelemetry Journey

 Resource type: Video

 https://www.youtube.com/watch?v=fgbB0HhVBq8

-## What it’s about
+## What it's about

 This talk from Alibaba engineers describes their journey implementing OpenTelemetry at scale.
 It covers the challenges of migrating from proprietary monitoring stacks, building internal champions, and standardizing telemetry across diverse services.

-## Why it’s worth watching
+## Why it's worth watching

-It’s a rare enterprise case study told from the inside — with practical detail on both technical hurdles and organizational dynamics.
+It's a rare enterprise case study told from the inside — with practical detail on both technical hurdles and organizational dynamics.
 Alibaba shows that OTel adoption requires not just instrumentation, but strong leadership and persistence to overcome skepticism.

 ## Pause and Ponder